Retire to Poland with Confidence: Essential Tips for Brits Looking to Move

 Background

-They want to live near family, enjoy the slower pace of life, and help their 2 children back in the UK onto the property ladder.
+Steve (60), from Manchester, and Kasia (52), originally from Kraków, are planning to retire to Poland.
+They want to live closer to family, enjoy a slower pace of life, and help their two children in the UK onto the property ladder.

 Financial Overview

-Their Key Challenges:
+Their Key Challenges

-Their Strategy:
+Their Strategy

 Outcome